Broccoli Extract (Glucoraphanin)

 NRF2/KEAP1 pathway activation

 Sulforaphane modifies specific cysteine residues on KEAP1 (the cytoplasmic suppressor of NRF2), disrupting the KEAP1-NRF2 interaction.
-Released NRF2 translocates to the nucleus, binds the antioxidant response element (ARE) on phase II detoxification gene promoters, and drives expression of dozens of cytoprotective enzymes.
+Released NRF2 translocates to the nucleus, binds the antioxidant response element (are) on phase II detoxification gene promoters, and drives expression of dozens of cytoprotective enzymes.
 This is the central mechanism for both the antioxidant claims and the cancer chemoprevention rationale.
 The pathway is conserved across animal models and human cell lines.

 3